Manuel de Castro (journalist): Early years

 Born in Vigo, he was one of the pioneers who began playing football in Vigo on the Malecón field in the early years of the 20th century.
 He began his journalist career as an editor for the Sprint newspaper, and already in 1909, he wrote in the magazine Letras y Deporte, the first sports magazine in Galicia, later moving on to Faro de Vigo (1912–1930), in which he became a fervent disseminator of sporting activity, signing his articles under the pseudonym Hándicap.
 He is thus considered "the dean" of sports reporters in Vigo.
 He also wrote for Vida Deportiva, the magazine where the first campaign in favor of building a stadium in Vigo appeared.

 Managerial career

 In 1921 he began to carry out the functions of coach of the Spain national team, as part of a Selection Committee of Spain made up of Julián Ruete and José Berraondo, and the first match this Committee oversaw was a friendly against Belgium 9 October 1921, which was Spain's first-ever game after the Olympics as well as their first-ever game on home soil.
 This Committee was formed and reformed numerous times in its history, also partnering with the likes of Ezequiel Montero and Ricardo Cabot in 1925–27.
 He oversaw a total of 10 games, winning 9 of them, which results in a ratio of 0.90 wins per game, a national record still unmatched.
-During his time at the head of the national team he would develop a great friendship with Ricardo Zamora.
-In addition to the Spanish team, he also managed the Galician national team on numerous occasions, in a time when most of the team was made up of Celta players.

-Legend of the origin of the Furia Roja

-He was at the Antwerp, Paris, and Amsterdam Olympic Games and dedicated two books to the first two.
-On 1 September 1920, Spain faced Sweden in the quarter-finals of the 1920 Summer Olympics, and they were trailing 0–1 when the captain, José María Belauste, launched a voice to teammate Sabino Bilbao that was picked up in the chronicles by the only Spanish journalist present at the match, Hándicap, who thus collected one of the most mythical phrases in the history of Spanish football: "¡A mí el pelotón, Sabino, que los arrollo!" ("Send me that ball, Sabino, I'll crush them!" in Spanish).
-And that is how it went, with Belauste scoring the equalizer, thus immortalizing this phrase that was subsequently viewed as the reason why the national team was dubbed Furia Roja (Spanish Fury).